adi-ben-yehuda/Chat_in_terminal/README.md

 # Chat

 ## Introduction
-Create a chat using UDP Protocol that allows clients to communicate with each other.
-All the messages in the chat sent to the server that manage the chat.
+In this project, we would like to implement a simple chat using UDP Protocol.
+Our chat will behave in a similar way to a WhatsApp group, where any member of the group can write, and every message someone writes is sent to all members of the group.
+Please note, when someone sends a message to the group - the message is sent to the server immediately.
+However, the server will send the appropriate messages to clients only when they contact the server.

 ## Table of contents
 * [General Information](#general-information)